The Voice Kids (Brazilian TV series): Blind audition

-Three coaches, all famous musicians, will choose teams of 24 contestants each (21 in Season 7) through a blind audition process.
+Three coaches, all famous musicians, will choose teams of 18–24 contestants each through a blind audition process.
 Each judge has the length of the auditionee's performance to decide if he or she wants that singer on his or her team; if two or more judges want the same singer then the singer gets to choose which coach they want to work with.

 Battle round

 Each team of singers will be mentored and developed by their coach.
 In this stage, coaches will have three of their team members battle against each other by singing the same song, with the coach choosing which team member will advance to the next stage.

 Live performance shows

-In the final phase, the remaining contestants of each team will compete against each other in four or five weeks of live broadcasts.
+In the final phase, the remaining contestants of each team will compete against each other in 2–5 weeks of live broadcasts.
 The television audience will help to decide who moves on.
 When one team member remains for each coach, these three contestants will compete against each other in the season finale, with the most voted singer declared the season's winner.